-As per a report in a leading publication, the press statement by the legal team read, “The brand ambassador services were brought in the statute by insertion of section 65 (105) with effect from 1-7-2010.
-The GST Commissionerate Hyderabad has carried out the attachment without notice when several judicial pronouncements on this issue are in favour of the taxpayer and more so when the dispute is pending before the High Court Mahesh Babu is a law-abiding citizen complying with all fiscal legislations and has no undisputed tax payable.”.
+As per a report in a leading publication, the press statement by the legal team read, "The brand ambassador services were brought in the statute by insertion of section 65 (105) with effect from 1-7-2010.
+The GST Commissionerate Hyderabad has carried out the attachment without notice when several judicial pronouncements on this issue are in favour of the taxpayer and more so when the dispute is pending before the High Court Mahesh Babu is a law-abiding citizen complying with all fiscal legislation and has no undisputed tax payable."

-On Thursday, Hyderabad GST Commissionarate issued a press release which claimed that Mahesh Babu had not paid the Service Tax during 2007-08 for the taxable services he rendered as brand ambassador, appearance money and advertising for promotion of products among others.
+On Thursday, Hyderabad GST Commissionarate issued a press release which claimed that Mahesh Babu had not paid the Service Tax during 2007-08 for the taxable services he rendered as a brand ambassador, appearance money and advertising for promotion of products among others.

 "The total tax due from him was Rs 01.85 million.
 Today, the GST department has attached his bank accounts in Axis Bank and ICICI Bank for an amount of Rs 07.35 million, which includes tax, interest and penalty," it said.